Carausian revolt: Britannic Empire

 Having warded off a threat to his power, Carausius began to entertain visions of legitimacy and official recognition.
-He minted his own coins and brought their value into line with Roman issues as well as acknowledging and honouring Maximian and then Diocletian.
-This suggests that he would have been very willing to participate in a rapprochement, if the others had agreed.
+He minted his own coins and aligned their value with Roman issues, while acknowledging and honouring Maximian and then Diocletian.
+This suggests he would have been willing to participate in a rapprochement if the others had agreed.
 He appears to have appealed to native British dissatisfaction with Roman rule: he issued coins with legends such as Restitutor Britanniae (Restorer of Britain) and Genius Britanniae (Spirit of Britain).
 Previously, Britain had been part of the Gallic Empire established by Postumus in 260, which had also included Gaul and Hispania and had only been restored by Aurelian in 274.
-A milestone from Carlisle with his name on it suggests that the whole of Roman Britain was in Carausius' grasp.
+A milestone from Carlisle bearing his name suggests that the whole of Roman Britain was in Carausius' grasp.

 Recovery of territories by the Roman Empire

-In 293 Constantius Chlorus, now the western Caesar, isolated Carausius by retaking the territory he held in Gaul.
-Constantius next besieged the port of Bononia (now Boulogne-sur-Mer in northern France), building a mole across the harbour mouth to prevent the rebels from escaping by sea and ensure they could not receive maritime aid.
+In 293, Constantius Chlorus, now the western Caesar, isolated Carausius by retaking the territory he held in Gaul.
+Constantius next besieged the port of Bononia (now Boulogne-sur-Mer in northern France), building a mole across the harbour mouth to prevent the rebels from escaping by sea and to ensure they could not receive maritime aid.
 He also invaded Batavia in the Rhine delta, securing his rear against Carausius's Frankish allies.
 However, it was impossible to mount an invasion of Britain until a suitable fleet could be built.

-Carausius, who had by this time led as "Imperium Britanniarum" for seven years, was assassinated in 293 in by his subordinate and finance minister Allectus; Allectus then assumed command.
+Carausius, who had by this time led as "Imperium Britanniarum" for seven years, was assassinated in 293 by his subordinate and finance minister Allectus; Allectus then assumed command.